June Allyson: Early work

 With the death of her stepfather and a bleak future ahead, she left high school midway through her junior year to seek jobs as a dancer.
 Her first $60-a-week job was as a tap dancer at the Lido Club in Montreal.
-Returning to New York City, she found work as an actress in movie short subjects filmed by Educational Pictures at its Astoria, Queens NY studio.
+Returning to New York City, she found work as an actress in movie short subjects filmed by Educational Pictures at the General Service Studio in Astoria, New York.

 Fiercely ambitious, Allyson tried her hand at modeling but to her consternation became the "sad-looking before part" in a before-and-after bathing suit magazine ad.

 Musical shorts

 Her first career break came when Educational cast her as an ingenue opposite singer Lee Sullivan, comic dancers Herman Timberg, Jr. and Pat Rooney, Jr., and future comedy star Danny Kaye in a series of shorts.
-These included Swing for Sale (1937), Pixilated (1937), Ups and Downs (1937), Dime a Dance (1938), Dates and Nuts (1938), and Sing for Sweetie (1938).
+These included Swing for Sale (1937), Pixilated (1937), Ups and Downs (1937), Dime a Dance (1937), Dates and Nuts (1937), and Sing for Sweetie (1938).

 When Educational ceased operations, Allyson moved to Vitaphone in Brooklyn and starred or co-starred (with dancer Hal Le Roy) in musical shorts.
-These included The Prisoner of Swing (1938), The Knight Is Young (1938), Rollin' in Rhythm (1939), and All Girl Revue (1940).
+These included The Prisoner of Swing (1938), The Knight Is Young (1938), and Rollin' in Rhythm (1939).
+She starred in All Girl Revue (1940).